 About the EXADEP™ Test

-Spanish-speaking students applying for admission to graduate, professional or scholarship programs where the language of instruction is in Spanish take the test.
+Spanish-speaking students take the test for admission to graduate, professional or scholarship programs where the language of instruction is in Spanish.

-Graduate schools and scholarship programs in Puerto Rico, Latin America, Spain and U.S. mainland institutions receive EXADEP scores and use them to:
+Graduate schools and scholarship programs in the United States, Puerto Rico, Latin America and Europe receive EXADEP scores and use them in the graduate admissions process to:

 - supplement undergraduate records